arjunvaradiyill/arjunvaradiyill/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently Studying b.tech computer scicence engineering in Cochin University of Science and Technology
+- 🔭 I’m completed my  b.tech computer science engineering at Cochin University of Science and Technology

-- 🌱 I’m currently learning Cyber security
+- 🌱 I’m currently learning MERN STACK AND CYBER SECURITY

 - 👯 I’m looking to collaborate on **OpenSource Projects**